What does Middle School TAP Look Like?

-Why are you recommending to eliminate elementary Spanish?
+Why did you recommend to eliminate elementary Spanish?

 We recognize that early learning of languages is highly effective.
-However, the structure of our current elementary programming does not support language learning.
-Please realize that the teachers of the program are wonderful!
+However, the structure of our elementary programming did not support language learning.
+Please trust that the teachers of the program were wonderful!

 Our elementary Spanish students receive instruction for 30 minutes only twice a week.
 This is substantially insufficient for any meaningful language instruction.
 An ideal program for language learning is a full immersion program where instruction is part in English and Spanish for the entire school day.
 For District 109 to implement a substantial early language learning program, we would need to commit to our students being instructed in Spanish in grades K-8 for at least 40 minutes a day, five days a week.
 Spanish would essentially be a core subject such as math, ELA, science, and social studies, and would require substantial reductions in other areas of our programming such as reductions to elementary specials such as art and music.